AshishBamba05/histbytz-app/README.md

 ## 📌 Overview

 **HistBytz** is a full-stack interactive history explorer built with ReactJS + Vite on the frontend and NodeJS + ExpressJS on the backend.
 Users can search historical events by keyword or date, and the backend dynamically retrieves matching results from a MongoDB-backed NoSQL dataset.
 - 🔤 **Keyword search**: e.g., "civil rights", "World War"
 - 📅 **Date search**: e.g., "7/4/1776", "4/09/1865"

+**IMPORTANT UPDATE**: Our app can now provide intelligent "Did you mean?" suggestions to reroute user's request in case of mistypes.

 The app maps your input to a **relevant historical period** and a **specific U.S. event**, providing clear, concise context.